BedanTakona/Week_3_IP/README.md

 ### USER INTERACTION
 The user inputs his or her name, email address and a message confirming the information has successfully been received by the system will then pop up to the user.
+The user can toggle between icons and text by clicking on the icons.

 ### TECHNOLOGIES USED